atroiano/R_helper_functions/README.md

-# R_helper_functions
+# R_helper_function

-These files contain custom functions I created for use with Keras models in R.
+Keras Helper Functions - These files contain custom functions I created for use with Keras models in R.

-I'll add some more details when I have time!
+Azure Helper Functions - These are functions I created to assist with the loading of large dataframes to Azure Blob stroages in chunks and also pull back in dataframes from the chuncks